How to Use Vitamin C for Glowing, Healthy Skin

 Get familiar with Vitamin C, because no matter your age, this powerful antioxidant is one of your skin’s top allies.
 Vitamin C is one of the most research-backed ingredients for skin and should be incorporated into a daily routine to help maintain glowing, healthy skin.

 Vitamin C comes under many guises.
 The pure form is L-ascorbic acid.
-Derivatives of vitamin C derivatives can be found in skincare products and include: magnesium ascorbyl phosphate, sodium ascorbyl phosphate, ascorbyl palmitate, 3-O ethyl ascorbic acid, tetrahexyldecyl ascorbate, ascorbyl tetraisopalmitate, and ascorbyl glucoside.
+Derivatives of vitamin C derivatives that can be found in skincare products and include: magnesium ascorbyl phosphate, sodium ascorbyl phosphate, ascorbyl palmitate, 3-O ethyl ascorbic acid, tetrahexyldecyl ascorbate, ascorbyl tetraisopalmitate, and ascorbyl glucoside.

 Next Generation Vitamin C